GulsahAvsar/FS_Assignment2/README.md

 **Create an AKS Cluster**

 In the Azure Portal, under Kubernetes services create and select Kubernetes cluster.

 In the Basics tap fill in the following details:

 *Subscription: Select your subscription.

 *Resource group: Choose FullStackLAB2

 *Cluster preset configuration: Choose Dev/Test.

 *Kubernetes cluster name: BestBuyCluster

-*Region: Same as your resource group (e.g., Canada).
+*Region: Same as your resource group (e.g., Canada)

-*Availability zones: None.
+*Availability zones: None

-*AKS pricing tier: Free.
+*AKS pricing tier: Free

-*Kubernetes version: Default.
+*Kubernetes version: Default

-*Automatic upgrade: Disabled.
+*Automatic upgrade: Disabled

-*Automatic upgrade scheduler: No schedule.
+*Automatic upgrade scheduler: No schedule

-*Node security channel type: None.
+*Node security channel type: None

-*Security channel scheduler: No schedule.
+*Security channel scheduler: No schedule

-*Authentication and Authorization: Local accounts with Kubernetes RBAC.
+*Authentication and Authorization: Local accounts with Kubernetes RBAC

-*In the Node pools tap fill in the following details:
+*In the Node pools tap fill in the following details

 *Select agentpool.
 Optionally change its name to masterpool.
 This nodes will have the controlplane.

 *Set node size to D2as_v4.

 *Scale method: Manual

 *Node count: 1

 *Click update

 *Click on Add node pool:

 *Node pool name: workerspool.

 *Mode: User

 *Set node size to D2as_v4.

 *Scale method: Manual

 *Node count: 1

 *Click add

 *Click Review + Create, and then Create.
 The deployment will take a few minutes.

 ### Step 3: Connect to AKS Cluster via Visual Studio